Accounting (ACCT)

 ACCT 6310.
 Advanced Cost Accounting.
 3 Hours.

 This course reviews the development and use of management accounting information systems in planning and control activities.
-The course will prepare students for completing the 2nd part of the CMA designation and will use case studies of actual companies.
-It will focus on new management accounting practices adopted by the innovative companies around the world. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+The course will prepare students for completing the 2nd part of the CMA designation.
+It will focus on new management accounting practices adopted by innovative companies around the world. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Apply advanced management control concepts, techniques, and practices applicable to private and non-profit organizations' issues.
-2. Examine and report on management control problems related to cost management, budgeting, performance measurement, performance evaluation, and reward systems, as well as, governance and ethics, in private and non-profit organizations.
+2. Examine and report on management control problems related to cost management, budgeting, performance measurement, performance evaluation, and reward systems, as well as governance and ethics, in private and non-profit organizations.
 3. Identify the needs and impact of information technology on management's decision making and performance evaluation.
 Recognition of data quality being intertwined with IT and implications.
 4. Assess accepted evaluation measures, scorecards, and incentives.
-Critically evaluate the effectiveness of continuous improvement methods as they relate to performance and organizational profitability.
-5. Evaluate "sustainable" profit maximization and capacity management objectives.
-Ethical and privacy issues related to information technology are included in sustainability paradigm.
-6. Write/present well researched and justified professional reports individually and in groups.
-7. Develop recommendations, including prioritizing, in formal business reports using an appropriate business style format.
+5. Critically evaluate the effectiveness of continuous improvement methods as they relate to performance and organizational profitability.
 Prerequisites: Acceptance into MAcc program.
 FA.

 ACCT 6320.
 Advanced Accounting.
 3 Hours.

 Covers the nature and financial reporting aspects of these complex business transactions, including accounting for business combinations and consolidations, joint ventures and foreign currency translations and segment reporting, as well as the unique accounting and financial reporting issues facing not-for-profit organizations and governmental entities.
 Inclusive Access Course Material (electronic book) fees may apply, see Fees tab under each course section for details. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Prepare consolidated financial statements as of the date of acquisition and for periods subsequent to the date of acquisition.
 2. Demonstrate an understanding of current GAAP related to Business Combinations and its relationship to present reporting practices.
 3. Identify and account for the accounting techniques and methods associated with the formation and liquidation of partnerships.
 4. Prepare and analyze accounts for importing and exporting transactions denominated in foreign currencies, as well as accounting for forward exchange contracts.
-5. Explain the role of Fund Accounting.
-6. Prepare and analyze journal entries using the Fund Basis of Accounting.
-7. Prepare an interpret financials statements using Fund Basis of Accounting.
+5. Explain the role of Fund Accounting through preparing, analyzing, and interpreting journal entries and financial statements using Fund Basis of Accounting.
+Prerequisites: Acceptance into the MAcc Program.
 SP.

 ACCT 6330.
 Advanced Fraud Examination.
 3 Hours.